-The International Society of Participatory Mapping (ISPM) is an association of like-minded scholars, practitioners, and activists who are invested in the integrity and accuracy of participatory mapping and data collection, as well as, the equitable distribution of knowledge between the global socio-economic divides.
-To ensure that geospatial data, tools, and knowledge remain free and open to those in the Global South, ISPM members commit their membership dues to helping foster intercultural and educational events and travel grants for those normally unable to participate in international events, conferences, and exchanges.
+ISPM is an association of like-minded scholars, practitioners, and activists who are invested in the integrity and accuracy of participatory mapping and data collection.
+We are committed to the equitable distribution of knowledge between the global socio-economic divides.

 ISPM remains committed to making geospatial data and information on participatory planning open and free to all.
-As a result, non-members will always have access to our website content, maps, forums, conferences, and publications.
-Members benefit from:
+Join the ISPM community to access all events, discussions, and learning resources.
+Membership is free.

-Rudo is a geographer with the Amazon Conservation Team (ACT) who works with indigenous and other traditional communities in South America on participatory mapping and storytelling projects.
+Rudo is a geographer with Digital Democracy who works with indigenous and other traditional communities in South America on participatory mapping and storytelling projects.

 Albertus "Monti" Hadi Pramono